Porvil/Algoizer/README.md

 ### Usage:
-- Use menu control button to do operations on respective Data Structure/Algorithms
+- Use menu control and navigation menu buttons to do operations on respective Data Structure/Algorithms.

 ### Supported Android Versions:
 - Android 5.0 (API Level-21) and above.